Promethios-Fire/airdrop-0/README.md

 \- *message recieved May 5th 2023*

-*We may change or add addresses by that time.
+*DISCLAIMER: We may change or add addresses by that time.
+You'll know when you know.*